AMDinside1/BloodForce-Bug-Reports/README.md

 * Are not a duplicate of another issue
 * Contain all the information provided in the template

+Reports and requests that do not meet the above requirements may be closed or deleted.

 <br />

 <!-- MARKDOWN LINKS & IMAGES -->